sailscastshq/docs.sailscasts.com/docs/boring-stack/navigation.md

 ## Standard navigation

 To navigate in pages/views that are not controlled by Inertia, use the standard `<a>`.
-Not surprisingly it works really well :wink:.
+Not surprisingly, it works really well. :wink:

 ## Inertia navigation